NASCAR Cup Series at North Wilkesboro Speedway: July race

+The Window World 450 was the second of two Winston Cup Series races held annually at North Wilkesboro Speedway before the track was abandoned in 1996.

 In 2023, during NASCAR's 75th anniversary season, the NASCAR All-Star Race moved to North Wilkesboro Speedway.
 In 2026, the All-Star Race was moved to Dover Motor Speedway, giving North Wilkesboro a points-paying race.
+In 2027, the NASCAR All-Star Race moved back to North Wilkesboro Speedway.

+When the race returned to the schedule, it was originally scheduled as a 400 lap event, being dubbed the "Window World 400".
+However, on December 4, 2025, North Wilkesboro track officials announced the race would be extended by 50 laps, being dubbed the "Window World 450".